nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###9 Exiting the program

-When you are done and wish to exit the program, simply type exit and press enter.
+When you are done and wish to exit the program, simply type exit and <kbd>Enter</kbd>.
 This saves all your data and exits the program.

 > Format: **Exit**